cpm-cmake/CPM.cmake/README.md

 # CPM

-CPM is a simple dependency manager written in CMake.
+CPM is a simple GIT dependency manager written in CMake.
 It downloads and adds packages via `FetchContent` or uses locally installed packages via `find_package`.

-# Supported packages
+# Supported projects

 Any project that you can add via `add_subdirectory` should already work with CPM.